googleads/google-ads-java/google-ads-examples/src/main/java/com/google/ads/googleads/examples/optimization/README.md

 1. Check out the reports generated in **--reportDirectory** as specified above.

-    After running the command, this code example loads the the *recommendation reports*, applies the recommendations and generates *optimization reports* in the CSV format for each customer ID separately in a subdirectory under **--reportDirectory**, named as `optimization_{CID}`.
+    After running the command, this code example loads the *recommendation reports*, applies the recommendations and generates *optimization reports* in the CSV format for each customer ID separately in a subdirectory under **--reportDirectory**, named as `optimization_{CID}`.
 The subdirectory will